immunefi-team/Bounty_Boosts/Alchemix/31443 - [SC - Insight] Incorrect values of votingDelay and votingPerio....md

 # Incorrect values of `votingDelay` and `votingPeriod` would break intended design of governance

-Submitted on Sun May 19 2024 05:50:41 GMT-0400 (Atlantic Standard Time) by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 11:50:41 UTC by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31443